Security From Theft

 The assumption here is that you store your trailer in a “secure gated third-party location” (not in a locked garage).
 Locked gates only add a false sense of security (even if video surveillance is available) because the trailer itself has not been secured.
 To be anti-theft you must immobilize your trailer.
 I have seen YouTube surveillance videos of trailer theft that took less that 60 seconds!

-By-the-way, parking you trailer in you driveway at home is NOT a secure place, you need to take the same precautions as parking in a third party storage facility.
+By-the-way, parking your trailer in your driveway at home is NOT a secure place (even though you may think it is), you need to take the same precautions as parking in a third party storage facility.

 When travelling it is not unusual to park the trailer at a campsite and leave it unattended for short periods of time to go exploring, go grocery shopping etc. Often, trailer security doesn’t even enter one’s mind.
 I have also seen in our “safe” Canada people leave their campsites with all their camping equipment lying about (chairs, BBQ, stoves, portable solar panels etc.) with no thought that these present opportunities of circumstance.